to go to our page on Doherty combiners

 often suffer from poor isolation, and they can have tricky line

-impedance requirements.
+impedance requirements: if you are combining ten fifty-ohm networks, the impedance at the junction is just five ohms.
 But they provide the least loss, and the

 5,214,394, High-efficiency, bi-directional spatial power combiner